 1891 ANCESTOR VINE SHIRAZ

-The 2018 vintage was the first time in 95 years that wine had been produced in the ruin of Thomas Hardy’s original Upper Tintara Winery.
+As with its inaugural release in 2018, we produced this wine in the ruin of Thomas Hardy’s original Upper Tintara Winery.
 Until 2018, it had remained unused for 95 years.
 The original open fermenters, made from immense slabs of locally quarried slate, were swept out and the joints resealed with wax in preparation for vintage.
 2.3T of Shiraz from the Moreton Bay block of the family’s vineyard was shovelled into the open fermenters by hand, with the open ferment hand plunged three times a day for 9 days before the wine was pumped out and the skins dug out with bucket and shovel.
 Following basket pressing, the small batch of wine was matured for 18 months in the finest French oak barriques before bottling and release.

 UPPER TINTARA VINEYARD SHIRAZ

 Sourced from millennium plantings on the Hardy family Vineyard, this wine is a contemporary style of McLaren Vale or - more specifically - Blewitt Springs Shiraz.
 Being more elevated and cooler than the Vale floor gives the wines from the Upper Tintara Vineyard high levels of natural acidity, great freshness, and bright lively colour.
 The use of second fill French oak barriques for maturation further enhances the primary fruit flavours and allows the characteristics of the vineyard and location to shine through.
 Made with a minimal intervention winemaking philosophy, this wine is not only a classic example of modern McLaren Vale Shiraz but also a great reflection of the sub-region where it’s grown.